Age-wise Dyslexia Signs & Symptoms, Techniques to Handle Dyslexic Child

 - Strongly prefers multiple-choice questions over fill-in-the-blank or short answer.

 If reading is a challenge for your child and very often he/she fails in this.
 Read these specific techniques to handle in the area of reading...

-- Try using story books with more of big colourful pictures and less of text to read.
+- Try using storybooks with more big colorful pictures and less of text to read.

-- Keep highlighting important information or vocabulary while reading; it could be dates, events name of characters etc.
+- Keep highlighting important information or vocabulary while reading; it could be dated, events name of characters etc.

 - Whether you are reading a short story or long, always use a simple story map before and after reading to help in comprehending what is read.

 Did you like the blog?
 Did you find it useful?
-Share your views, ideas and feedbacks with us in the comments section below as we would love to hear from you.
+Share your views, ideas, and feedback with us in the comments section below as we would love to hear from you.